helmbold/sulfur/README.md

 Writing Tests
 -------------

 Open http://localhost/FrontPage in your browser, and click on 'Add > Test page'.
 Give your page a meaningful name and write your test code into the content area.
+Please note that FitNesse requires at least one upper case letter in the middle of the page name (example: MyTest).

 There are three kinds of adapters right now: Browser, List and Table.
 Example: